netsys-lab/scion-education-network-documentation/docs/source/join.rst

-Join the Network
+Join
 =======================================

-To join the SCION Education, Research and Academic, there are several possibilities depending on your location:
+To join the SCIERA infrastructure, there are several possibilities depending on your location:

 Connect to GEANT (EU)
 ----------------